Top 22 Global Wellbeing Ideas to Develop the Business

 This includes engaging in social justice, environmentalism, and philanthropy.
 In contemporary Jewish communities, it is commonly associated with striving for social justice and taking action to address social issues.

-How businesses can apply it: Companies can take on the task of Tikkun Olam by taking on the role to make a beneficial influence on the planet.
+The way businesses can use it: Companies can take on the task of Tikkun Olam by taking on the role to make a beneficial influence on the planet.
 This could involve utilizing eco-friendly methods, giving to philanthropic causes, or joining forces with organizations that align with their values.

 Pura Vida, Costa Rica